It's never been more important to get holiday insurance

 Single-trip - the perfect choice for a one-time trip to a destination.
 Cover generally ends when you arrive back home.
 It's the most common type of travel insurance.

-Multi-trip - also known as 'annual travel insurance' and is designed to be an economical alternative to single-trip travel insurance.
+Multi-trip - also known as 'annual travel insurance' is designed to be an economical alternative to single-trip travel insurance.
 If you travel roughly three or more times in a year, then you should get annual cover which is a 're-useable' insurance policy.
 It's usually cheaper than purchasing multiple, single-trip policies.

 Back-packer - a product for the adventurers!
 If you're travelling to numerous countries on a single journey, then you'll want this flexible policy.
-It caters perfectly for the 'fluidity' of the traveller, and will include a number of extra features as standard within the policy to cater for the particular needs of that style of travel.
+It caters perfectly for the fluidity of the traveller, and will include a number of extra features as standard within the policy to cater for the particular needs of that style of travel.

 What am I covered for?